-Warranty deeds are used all over the United States but they're most common in the Midwest and Eastern states.
-They're very similar to grant deeds with one exception: Grant deeds contain two guarantees but warranty deeds contain three.
+Warranty deeds are used all over the United States, but they're most common in the midwestern and eastern states.
+They're very similar to grant deeds, with one exception.
+Grant deeds contain two guarantees, but warranty deeds contain three.

 The grantor states that the property has not been sold to anybody else.
-He states that the property is not burdened by any encumbrances apart from those the seller has already told the buyer about.
-And the grantor will warrant and defend title against the claims of all persons.
+The deed is also a warranty that defends the title against the claims of all persons and entities.
+Further, the grantor declares that the property is not burdened by any encumbrances (apart from those issues the seller has already informed the buyer of).

-This means that the grantor is guaranteeing the grantee that title is free of any defects that may affect the title, even if the defect was caused by a prior owner.
+In essence, the grantor guarantees the grantee that the title is free of any defects that may affect the title—even if a previous owner caused the defect.

-Quitclaim deeds are used to convey any interest that the grantor might possess in the property.
-The grantor might be a legal owner...or he might not.
+Quitclaim deeds are used to convey (or pass on) any interest that the grantor might possess in the property.
+The grantor might be a legal owner—or not.
 The deed makes no promises in that regard.

-Quitclaims are most often used in divorce situations to deed a marital property from one spouse to the other.
-If a married person holds title to a property as its sole and separate owner, such as if she acquired the property before marriage, the spouse who is not in title might be asked to sign a quitclaim deed to ensure that she doesn't later try to lay claim to the property.
+If a married person holds the title to a property as its sole and separate owner—such as if they acquired the property before marriage—the spouse who is not in the title might be asked to sign a quitclaim deed to ensure that they don't later try to lay claim to the property.

 Other Types of Deeds

-When property taxes go unpaid and the property is sold for the payment of those back taxes, a tax deed is typically used to convey title to the buyer.
+When property taxes go unpaid, and the property is sold to pay those back taxes, a tax deed is typically used to convey the title to the buyer.
 The number of delinquent years can vary from state to state.

-The exchange of money or consideration is generally referred to as "love and affection" in a gift deed, meaning the property is transferred without payment of money.
-Gift deeds are generally used to transfer title among people who are related to each other.
+The exchange of money or consideration is generally referred to as "love and affection" in a gift deed, meaning the property has been transferred without payment.
+Gift deeds are generally used to transfer titles among people who are related to each other.